Council invests significant resources both in monetary and manpower terms in providing a region of which our residents can feel proud.

 - tyres, chemical drums and paint tins

-Leaving items on the footpath (outside of organised collection days) or outside a charity bin or shop is also classed as illegal dumping.
+Don’t dump your donated goods: leaving items on the footpath (outside of organised collection days) or outside a charity bin or shop is also classed as illegal dumping.
 Doing this costs charities and councils thousands of dollars to clean up — money that could be spent on important community services.